phpmyadmin/docker/README.md

 * ``MAX_EXECUTION_TIME`` - if set, will override the maximum execution time in seconds (default 600) for phpMyAdmin ([$cfg['ExecTimeLimit']](https://docs.phpmyadmin.net/en/latest/config.html#cfg_ExecTimeLimit)) and PHP [max_execution_time](https://www.php.net/manual/en/info.configuration.php#ini.max-execution-time) (format as `[0-9+]`)
 * ``PMA_CONFIG_BASE64`` - if set, this option will override the default `config.inc.php` with the base64 decoded contents of the variable
 * ``PMA_USER_CONFIG_BASE64`` - if set, this option will override the default `config.user.inc.php` with the base64 decoded contents of the variable
 * ``PMA_ABSOLUTE_URI`` - the full URL to phpMyAdmin.
 Sometimes needed when used in a reverse-proxy configuration.
-Don't set this unless needed
+Don't set this unless needed.
+See [documentation](https://docs.phpmyadmin.net/en/latest/config.html#cfg_PmaAbsoluteUri).
-* ``PMA_CONTROLHOST`` - when set, this points to an alternate database host used for storing the phpMyAdmin Configuration Storage database
+* ``PMA_CONTROLHOST`` - when set, this points to an alternate database host used for storing the [phpMyAdmin Configuration Storage database](https://docs.phpmyadmin.net/en/latest/setup.html#phpmyadmin-configuration-storage) database
-* ``PMA_CONTROLPORT`` - if set, will override the default port (3306) for connecting to the control host for storing the phpMyAdmin Configuration Storage database
+* ``PMA_CONTROLPORT`` - if set, will override the default port (3306) for connecting to the control host for storing the [phpMyAdmin Configuration Storage database](https://docs.phpmyadmin.net/en/latest/setup.html#phpmyadmin-configuration-storage) database
-* ``PMA_PMADB`` - define the name of the database to be used for the phpMyAdmin Configuration Storage.
+* ``PMA_PMADB`` - define the name of the database to be used for the [phpMyAdmin Configuration Storage database](https://docs.phpmyadmin.net/en/latest/setup.html#phpmyadmin-configuration-storage).
 When not set, the advanced features are not enabled by default (they can still potentially be enabled by the user when logging in with the zero conf (zero configuration) feature.
 Suggested values: `phpmyadmin` or `pmadb`
-* ``PMA_CONTROLUSER`` - define the username for phpMyAdmin to use for advanced features (the controluser)
+* ``PMA_CONTROLUSER`` - define the username for phpMyAdmin to use for advanced features (the [controluser](https://docs.phpmyadmin.net/en/latest/config.html#cfg_Servers_controluser))
-* ``PMA_CONTROLPASS`` - define the password for phpMyAdmin to use with the controluser
+* ``PMA_CONTROLPASS`` - define the password for phpMyAdmin to use with the [controluser](https://docs.phpmyadmin.net/en/latest/config.html#cfg_Servers_controlpass)
-* ``PMA_QUERYHISTORYDB`` - when set to true, enables storing SQL history to the Configuration Storage database.
-When false, history is stored in the browser and is cleared when logging out
+* ``PMA_QUERYHISTORYDB`` - when set [to true](https://docs.phpmyadmin.net/en/latest/config.html#cfg_QueryHistoryDB), enables storing [SQL history](https://docs.phpmyadmin.net/en/latest/config.html#cfg_Servers_history) to the [phpMyAdmin Configuration Storage database](https://docs.phpmyadmin.net/en/latest/setup.html#phpmyadmin-configuration-storage).
+When [false](https://docs.phpmyadmin.net/en/latest/config.html#cfg_QueryHistoryDB), history is stored in the browser and is cleared when logging out
+* ``PMA_QUERYHISTORYMAX`` - when set to an integer, controls the number of history items.
+See [documentation](https://docs.phpmyadmin.net/en/latest/config.html#cfg_QueryHistoryMax).
+Defaults to `25`.

 For usage with Docker secrets, appending ``_FILE`` to the ``PMA_PASSWORD`` environment variable is allowed (it overrides ``PMA_PASSWORD`` if it is set):